About This Journal

 Aims and Scope

-The Marshall Journal of Medicine (MJM) is a peer-reviewed, online-only, open access journal, with a focus on publishing novel basic, translational and clinical research of relevance to clinicians and researchers practicing rural health medicine in the Appalachian region of the United States that will stimulate the interest of rural medicine practitioners and medical researchers.
-The journal aims to bring together researchers and clinicians to share their discoveries and experiences in all aspects of health care and education.
+The Marshall Journal of Medicine (MJM) is a peer-reviewed, online, open access journal, with a focus on publishing basic, translational and clinical research of relevance to clinicians and scientists practicing rural health medicine.
+The journal aims to bring together basic and clinical scientists to share their discoveries and experiences in all aspects of health care and education, with a particular focus on Appalachia.

 The journal is published quarterly online and allows free, or open, access to its contents and permits authors to self-archive a final accepted version of the articles on any Open Archives Initiative compliant institutional/subject-based repository.